SamueleSamonini/sycophancy-causal-effect/README.md

 Parts of this project have been developed with the assistance of **Anthropic's Claude (Opus 4.7)**.
 The AI was used as a pair-programming and methodological-design partner across the following dimensions:

 - discussion and selection of the research question among the proposed thematic clusters
-- design of the experimental pipeline (logit-based scoring, four-level premise-strength moderator, cross-family replication strategy)
+- design of the experimental pipeline (logit-based scoring, four-level premise-strength moderator, cross-family replication strategy, unified `p_error` outcome variable)
 - drafting of code (Python modules in `src/`, notebook scaffolds, plotting code)
 - drafting of descriptive text and analysis interpretation